 What Becomes of the Broken Hearted

-In contrast, the summer and fall of 1992 were one of the saddest periods of my life.
-The relationship with my wife had gone downhill in a hurry since 1984.
+In contrast, the summer and fall of 1992 were some of the saddest periods of my life.
+My relationship with my wife had gone downhill in a hurry since 1984.
 To compound matters, my oldest son Mike developed schizophrenia in 1986 and had been in and out of mental institutions.
 By February 1990, Mona and I separated.
 Due to my wife's mental illness, our marriage could not be saved and ended in divorce in July 1992.

 The sadness and sorrow of a divorce following 19 years of marriage didn't hit home until a few weeks after receiving the divorce decree.
 After hearing What Becomes of the Broken Hearted by Paul Young, I broke down and cried.
 I still loved her and felt awful for my youngest son Charles who was still in high school and living with me.
 Many times I regret not being able to save our family at that dark time in my life.